porres/pd-cyclone/README.md

 Now you can install Cyclone by loading it in the startup: go to "Preferences => Startup", then click "New", type "Cyclone" and hit OK.
 Next time you restart Pd, the Cyclone library binary will be loaded.

 This library binary loads the non alphanumeric operators objects (which are: `!-`, `!-~`, `!/`, `!/~`, `!=~`, `%~`, `+=~`, `<=~`, `<~`, `==~`, `>=~` and `>~`) but it also adds Cyclone's path to Pd's preferences, so you can load the other objects from Cyclone (which are separate binaries and abstractions).

+To force a loading priority on your patch, you need to use [declare -path cyclone].

 You can also use the [declare -lib cyclone] in a patch to load the library if you don't want to always have Cyclone loaded when Pd starts.